ion-ml/foa/ASSIGNMENT_ANSWERS.md

 - `src/alpha.js` contains functions handling the Chebyshev chaotic map.
 - Finally, `src/foa.js` contains functions representing the algorithm's phases, such as `smell` and `vision`.

-In addition, `src/print.js` contains a function that prints the algorithm's results onto the loaded web page in `.csv` format, enabling the data to be easily copied into other statistical / charting software.
+In addition, `src/print.js` contains a function that prints the algorithm's results onto the loaded web page in `.csv` format, enabling the data to be easily copied into statistical / charting software.

-Further information about how to load the algorithm, along with the build and testing process for the code modules described above, can be found within the `README.md` file at the root of the code-base.
+Further information about how to load the algorithm (along with a description of the build and testing process for the modules described above) can be found within the `README.md` file at the root of the code-base.

 ---